Republic of the Congo Pet Passport & Import Regulations

 Cats should be vaccinated against Feline Rhinotracheitis, Feline Calicivirus and Feline Panleukopenia.

 A rabies titer test is not required to enter the Republic of the Congo from any country.

-A licensed veterinarian will complete a Veterinary Certificate for the Republic of the Congo within 5 days of import.
+A licensed veterinarian will complete a Veterinary Certificate for the Republic of the Congo within 10 days of import.
 We recommend that a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If you are traveling from another country, then the Governing Authority of your country responsible for the import or export of animals should endorse the forms.
+If you are traveling from another country, then the governing agency in your country responsible for the import or export of animals should endorse the forms.